Kamaukaguru/dsc-phase-1-project-v2-4/README.md

 2. How do factors such as budget influence a film's box office performance?
 3. Which are the top performing studios?

+Key stakeholders:
+1. Microsoft Executives and Decision-Makers: Senior executives and decision-makers within Microsoft would be the primary stakeholders driving the strategic direction of the new movie studio.
+2.Content Creators and Filmmakers: Content creators, filmmakers, directors, writers, and other creative professionals involved in the production of Microsoft's films
+3. Movie Studio Leadership Team: The leadership team of Microsoft's new movie studio, including studio heads, producers, and creative directors, would be closely involved in interpreting and implementing the findings from the box office data analysis.
+4. Marketing and Distribution Teams: Marketing and distribution teams within Microsoft's movie studio would be stakeholders interested in understanding audience preferences and market trends to develop effective marketing campaigns and distribution strategies for the studio's films.

 Objectives:
 1. Gain a comprehensive understanding of the current landscape of the film industry, genre preferences.
 2. Translate insights into actionable recommendations that can guide Microsoft's new movie studio in deciding what types of films to create.